 Find YOUR Local Service Center

-These wasps are given their name due to the reddish-brown color of its body and head.
+Red wasps are given their name due to the reddish-brown color of its body and head.
 They have long blackish-purple wings and a brown stripe on their abdomen.

 Red wasps are one of two types of paper wasps.
 Be careful trying to remove a red wasp nest on your own.
 Red wasps will sting if they feel threatened but typically aren’t aggressive if left alone.

 Red wasps can be found in the eastern U.S., from Texas through Nebraska.
+They are found around homes and populated areas.
+A red wasp nest might also be found in wooded areas, hanging from trees, or in gardens.

 Red wasps create elaborate, paper-like nests.
 They are social wasps, meaning each nest houses a single queen wasp who lays eggs for the rest of the colony and other female wasp workers help the leader with nesting.